The Road goes ever on: part two

 In the first of these three articles we explored the esoteric themes in J. R. R. Tolkien's The Lord of the Rings, the mythos that underlies it, and the hidden meaning in some of the poems to be found in the book.
 In this second part we explore these themes in greater detail, with especial reference to 'Good' and Evil', the 'Fall' of Man and the Rings of Power; subjects which form the heart and soul of the author's narrative.
 In our afterword we summarise Tolkien's legendarium—the collection of legends and histories he invented—out of which The Lord of the Rings evolved, and which form the background to the story.

-In part three we shall examine the metaphysical themes in the book further and the symbolism of some of the characters.
-Our final afterword will focus on Tolkien's involvement with the 'occult' through his association with Charles Williams and Owen Barfield, who subtly influenced the formation of his complex mythos.
+In part three we examine the metaphysical themes in the book further and the symbolism of some of the characters.
+Our final afterword focuses on Tolkien's involvement with the 'occult' through his association with Charles Williams and Owen Barfield, who subtly influenced the formation of his complex mythos.
+If you have not read part one, we suggest that you do so before reading further or you will not reap the full benefits of this investigation.

 Good and Evil